qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_html_editing/paragraph_handling.rst

 Phase 4: Cleanup
 """"""""""""""""

 * Gecko inserts a ``p`` element on his own even if we intercept.
-This element gets removed afterwards by selecting this paragragph and inserting an empty DIV element at the selection
+This element gets removed afterwards by selecting this paragraph and inserting an empty DIV element at the selection
 * the ID of the empty ``span`` is removed (Gecko will remove an empty ``span`` then automatically)
 * if an empty paragraph is detected it will be removed to avoid rendering problems